crossplane/docs/content/master/concepts/managed-resources.md

 1. You need to provide all the required fields in the spec of the resource with correct values even though they are not used for importing the resource.
-A wrong value for a required field will result a configuration update which is not desired.
+A wrong value for a required field result in a configuration update which is not desired.
-2. Any typo in the external name annotation or some mistake in the identifying arguments (e.g. `region`) will result creation of a new resource instead of importing the existing one.
+2. Any typos in the external name annotation or mistakes in the identifying arguments, such as the `region`, results in the creation of a new resource instead of importing the existing one.

-Alternatively, you can import with first observing the resource with management policy `ObserveOnly` by following the procedure below:
+Alternatively, you can import the resource by first observing it with a management policy of `ObserveOnly`.
+To do this, follow the procedure below:

 1. Create a new resource with `ObserveOnly` policy.
   1. With external name annotation set to the external name of the resource to be